 To earn our LIME GREEN leads when we become Senior Dog Handlers, we:

 Our highest staff level is Daycare Director.
 A Daycare Director has a tri-color – GREEN/TAN/RED lead.
-So far, we have One employee that has earned their tri-color lead!
+So far, we have a few employee that has earned their tri-color lead!
 In addition to all of the requirements of the prior leash levels, a Daycare Director: